doukremt/distance/README.md

 	3

 To compare the results returned by the available metrics, a `normalize` keyword parameter can be supplied to `hamming` and `levenshtein`.
-If it evaluates to True, the return value will be a float between 0 and 1 inclusive, representing the similarity between the submitted sequences.
+If it evaluates to True, the return value will be a float between 0 and 1 inclusive.
 0 means identic, and 1 totally different:

 	>>> distance.levenshtein("decide", "resize", normalized=True)
 	0.5